States with Sales-Tax Exemptions on Precious Metals and Bullion

 What is exempt from tax?
 In many states not all numismatic pieces.
 In some states the exempt pieces include “[P]recious metal bullion and coins that are or were at one time used as currency or medium of exchange in the United States or a foreign country,” but not tokens, paper money, or wampum.
 Grand Rapids Coins is fortunate to be located in Michigan which has had use and sales tax exemptions in place for many years.

-A list of states with partial or full exemptions includes: Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Virginia, and Washington.
+A list of states with partial or full exemptions includes: Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Virginia, and Washington.

 If your state is not on this list, and you’re seeking to include coins or bullion as a part of your overall investment strategy for retirement or wealth building, give Grand Rapids Coins a call.
 We would love to be your sales-tax-free coin dealer.